 The teaching of the Language and Literature IGCSEs are integrated.
 Pupils will begin Year 10 with the Creative Writing coursework.
-In the Easter Term they will be taught the articles that may appear in the exam, and they will conclude the term with the Poetry and Prose coursework.
-In Year 11 pupils will continue to revise and practise their writing and reading skills in accordance with the exam task.
+In the Easter term they will be taught the non-fiction anthology which will feature in the exam: they will conclude the term with the Poetry and Prose coursework.
+In Year 11 pupils will practise their transactional writing skills for the written section of the IGCSE exam, as well as revising the non-fiction texts.